trolie/spec/docs/articles/conditional-GET.md

 should use it to determine when limits snapshots are available.
 While this pattern is [well-documented by Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests), it can be helpful see a concrete example.
-In this article we will use discuss this pattern in the context of obtaining a Forecast Limits Snapshot.
+In this article we will discuss this pattern in the context of obtaining a Forecast Limits Snapshot.

 By employing the Conditional GET pattern, the client can efficiently determine